MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-intune-issues.md

 When deploying Intune Policy to encrypt the device and store the recovery key into Azure Active Directory might fail with Error 0x80072f9a on Windows 10 1809, after enabling the option **Allow standard users to enable encryption during Azure AD Join**.

-Checking the event viewer, Bitlocker API Log, you will see the following events:
+Checking the event viewer, BitLocker API Log, you will see the following events:

 > Event ID:846
 >